 - 1. The right to inspect and review the student's education records within 45 days after the day the University of Arkansas Community College at Hope-Texarkana (UAHT) receives a request for access.
 A student should submit to the registrar a written request that identifies the record(s) the student wishes to inspect.
 The school official will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the school official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed. - 2.
 The right to request the amendment of the student's education records that the student believes is inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA. - A student who wishes to ask UAHT to amend a record should write the Registrar, clearly identify the part of the record the student wants changed and specify why it should be changed. - If UAHT decides not to amend the record as requested, the Registrar will notify the student in writing of the decision and the student's right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing. - 3.
 The right to provide consent before UAHT discloses personally identifiable information (PII) from the student's education records, except to the extent that FERPA authorizes disclosure without consent. - 4.
-That the following information, which is considered to be director information, will be subject to public disclosure unless the student informs the Registrar in writing by September 15 that she/he does not want any or all types of information designated as directory information: the student's name; address; email address, photograph, telephone number; date and place of birth; major field of study; classification by year; number of hours in which the student is enrolled and number of hours completed; participation in officially recognized activities and organizations; dates of attendance including matriculation and withdrawal dates; degrees,
+That the following information, which is considered to be directory information, will be subject to public disclosure unless the student opts out of directory information in Workday.
+Information designated as directory information is the student's name, address, email address, photograph, telephone number, date and place of birth, major field of study, classification by year, number of hours in which the student is enrolled and number of hours completed, participation in officially recognized activities and organizations, dates of attendance including matriculation and withdrawal dates, degrees, scholarships, honors and awards received, including type and date granted, and the most recent previous educational agency or institution attended.

-- scholarships, honors and awards received, including type and date granted; and the most recent previous educational agency or institution attended. - 5.
-The right to file a complaint with the U.S. Department of Education concerning alleged failures by the UAHT to comply with the requirements of FERPA.
+5. The right to file a complaint with the U.S. Department of Education concerning alleged failures by the UAHT to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA is: